 - Personal spending money for snacks, laundry, public transportation, drinks and leisure activities during your free time.

-Take your volunteer experience to the next level with IVHQ's affordable activity and tour add-ons in Delhi!
+Take your volunteer experience to the next level with these popular add-ons and experiences.
 Explore your options below and learn how to book them once you've been accepted onto the IVHQ Delhi program.

 If seeing the iconic Taj Mahal is on your bucket list, this visit is your dream come true.